0xhardhat/Solana-raydium-volume-bot/README.md

 This volume bot distribute SOL to multiple wallets and buy and sell with that distributed wallets permanently on the Raydium platform.

-## Contact Info

-Telegram: @Takhi77

-You can always feel free to find me here for my help on other projects.

 ## Features

 - **Automated Wallet Creation**: Create number of wallets automatically to buy and sell the token